Whether it’s a student, a client, or some random person I meet on the fly, people always ask, “What can I snack on?”

 - They’re not satisfied with their meals: Something may be missing from their main plate like flavor (sweet, sour, salty, pungent, spicy, umami), or texture (smooth, crunchy, crispy, silky, creamy), or nutrients (both macro and micro), or they simply may not be eating a sufficient quantity of food.

-- They are bored: Bored with work, bored with life, bored with themselves, and bored with this blog.
+- They are bored: Bored with work, bored with life, bored with themselves, bored with this blog…

-- They are procrastinating: they don’t want to do what needs to be done, so snacking helps to push the dreaded project further away… because now they are busy snacking.
+- They are procrastinating: they don’t want to do what needs to be done, so snacking helps to push the dreaded project further away.

 - They’re hungry: they don’t want to eat a full meal, they just want a little something to hold them over until the next eating extravaganza.